wmbusmeters/wmbusmeters/README.md

 Add more meter triplets to listen to more meters.
 Add --verbose for detailed debug information.
     --robot for json output.
     --meterfiles to create status files below tmp, named /tmp/meter_name, containing the latest reading.
+    --oneshot wait for an update from each meter, then quit.
 ```

 No meter triplets means listen for telegram traffic and print any id heard.

-Builds and runs on GNU/Linux:
+# Builds and runs on GNU/Linux:

 ```
 make
 ./build/wmbusmeters /dev/ttyUSB0 MyTapWater 12345678 00112233445566778899AABBCCDDEEFF